 - The school has reforested 100 acres of farmland under the Delaware Division of Fish and Wildlife’s Landowner Incentive Program.

 - On Sunday afternoons, students plant trees on campus; nearly 1,000 native hardwoods like black cherry, white oak, and black walnut have been planted on campus thanks to students.
 A one-acre stand of walnut trees near campus trails is evidence of these student efforts 25 years ago.

-- Trails cleared and maintained by students in the Forestry and Wildlife program are available to community members wishing to explore our 2,200 acres.
+- Trails cleared and maintained by Forestry students are available to community members wishing to explore our 2,200 acres.
 Grant funding secured has allowed us to mark and map our trails.

 - In the spring of 2017, St. Andrew's students planned and planted a pollinator garden on the Front Lawn to protect endangered bees and butterflies.
 Students also help maintain a beehive on campus near our apple orchard.

 - St. Andrew’s removes invasives throughout our forests to foster our emerging forests and protect rare plants, such as the cypress knee sedge, which grow on our campus.

 - St. Andrew’s has installed several natural features to reduce storm water runoff into the pond.

 - St. Andrew’s partners with University of Delaware to conduct yearly research projects to protect the water quality in Noxontown Pond.
 These research projects are funded through the Greenwatch Institute.

 - We work with the two farms operating on our grounds to increase their best management practices, which help reduce the amount of farm field runoff and nutrients that are reaching Noxontown Pond.